Feb 2 weather improving - ice and snow remain an issue, but temps in forties & melting "a lot"

 Feb 9 Saturday.....15°F and sunny, airing yard has 2-3 inches of ice over most of it.
 The area above the septic tank is ice free with short, green grass.
 However, Gigi is running all over this small, safe

-fence enclosed area (visible from the full window patio door).
+fence enclosed area (visible from the sliding, full length window patio door).

 note: Gigi did the two "placeboards" drill first.
 Wearing a short rope, she moves from one to the other "kind of" heeling, gets up on the boards, sits and looks up at me making eye contact and receives a verbal "good" plus "treat" reward.
 In addition, her sit is re-enforced with a tiny tug on the rope collar.
 Then it is "Rinse and Repeat" for practice (reps) focusing on "fun" mostly.
 The sequence was much "smoother" today (and brief).
 The overall rationale is to enhance engagement.

 note: The stairs are no longer an issue (scoots up and down with ease on lead).

 note: spent a few hours chipping 2-3" think ice off half the driveway (worst ever)